Griefberg/Griefberg.github.io/_posts/2018-01-01-how-to-calculate-ltv.markdown

     \text{ AGMPU}_n \text{ – average gross margin per user in month n (e.g. 5 bucks in the 0th month, 11 bucks in 1st month, etc.) }
 \end{equation}

-Sometimes people discount it by rate to get the present value of future money (yes, 100 dollars next year ≠ 100 dollars today):
+Sometimes people discount it by rate to get the present value of future revenue (yes, 100 dollars next year ≠ 100 dollars today):

 \begin{equation}
     \text{ Cohort LTV = Cohort Size } * \text{R}_0 * \text{AGMPU}_0  +  \text{Cohort Size} * \text{R}_1 * \frac{\text{AGMPU}_1}{\text{ (1 + d)}}  +  \text{ ...}  \\\
     \text{where} \\\
     \text{d - discount rate, i.e. the interest rate you can get if you put your money in the bank } \\\
-    \text{ (by the way, of course, we don't discount cash flow of 0th month) }
+    \text{ (by the way we don't discount cash flow of 0th month) }
 \end{equation}

 The final step is just to get rid of this cohort terminology and talk about one customer.
-Just remove Cohort Size from the formula and we get the formula of Customer Lifetime Value:
+Just remove Cohort Size from the formula and we get Customer Lifetime Value:

 \begin{equation}
     \text{ Customer LTV = } \text{R}_0 * \text{AGMPU}_0  + \text{R}_1 * \frac{\text{AGMPU}_1}{\text{ (1 + d)}^1} + \text{ ...} +
         \text{R}_n * \frac{\text{AGMPU}_n}{\text{ (1 + d)}^n}  + \text{ ... } \qquad  \text{ (1) }
 \end{equation}

-Understanding $$R_0, R_1$$ is not pretty straightforward without cohorts' context, but just think about it as some kind of probability that a user will bring money in nth period of their customer life cycle.
+Understanding $$R_0, R_1$$ could be not clear without cohorts' context, but just think about them as some kind of probability that a user will bring revenue in the n-th period of their customer life cycle.

 So, cool!
 We got it!
 Let's move to a more practical side.
 Technically I see two ways of calculating LTV in practice depending of the accuracy we want to achieve and the data we have:
-1. **Simple and less accurate way (more aggregations)**: assume that R and AGMPU are **constant** over customer lifetime
+1. **A simple but less accurate approach (more aggregations)**: assume that R and AGMPU are **constant** over customer's lifetime
-2. **More complicated and a bit more accurate way (less aggregations)**: assume that R and AGMPU are **not constant** over customer lifetime
+2. **A less simple but more accurate approach (less aggregations)**: assume that R and AGMPU are **not constant** over customer's lifetime

-## Simple and less accurate way (more aggregations)
+## A simple but less accurate approach
 Okay, let's make the following assumptions:
-- **AGMPU** is a constant: every month a customer brings us the same amount of money (we can calculate it on historical data or just assume some amount)
+- **AGMPU** is a constant: every month a customer brings us the same amount of revenue (we can calculate it on historical data or just assume some amount)
 - **R** is a constant: each month R % of the last month customers continue using a service or simply saying each month the constant percent (1 - R) of customers churn (we can calculate it on historical data or assume)

 Assuming this, we get the following: